shaharw75/ChatGPT-html-client/README.md

 * Chats history window ;)
 * Ability to copy content to the clipboard or download.
 * Mobile version !

+USAGE:
+Look for the apiKey definition (YOUR-API-KEY-HERE), and replace the string with your real apiKey.

 You are mostly welcomed to modify this code and create your own version.